 6. Make poop unattractive

-In order to make cat poop unpleasant for your dog, then you should consider seeking advice from your vet.
-The vet will recommend some of the best deterrents that you can add to the cat’s diet.
-This way, your cat will eliminate poop with an awful smell and therefore deter your dog from desiring it.
+To make cat poop unpleasant for your dog, you should consider seeking advice from your vet.
+The vet will recommend some of the best deterrents you can add to the cat’s diet.
+This way, your cat will eliminate poop with an awful smell and deter your dog from desiring it.

 Alternatively, you can also use your homemade dog deterrents.
-For instance, you may apply red pepper on the litter box, just a small amount.
-Since dogs detest the smell of red pepper, there is a chance that your pup is going to completely avoid the latter.
+For instance, you may apply a tiny red pepper to the litter box.
+Since dogs detest the smell of red pepper, there is a chance that your pup is going to avoid the latter altogether.

 Why do dogs eat cat poop?

-Well, it is hard to explain why dogs engage in any kind of coprophagia in the first place.
-However, over the years, mankind has been able to study pet behavior, even that of the most loyal friend.
+Well, it is hard to explain why dogs engage in any coprophagia in the first place.
+However, over the years, humanity has been able to study pet behavior, even that of the most loyal friend.
 Some of the reasons why your dog may engage in poop eating may include the following;

 Because he likes it

-It is quite difficult to get your dog to resist the smell and taste of your cat’s poop.
+Getting your dog to resist the smell and taste of your cat’s poop is quite tricky.
 This disgusting behavior is not uncommon among canine friends.
-They are actually attracted to the litter boxes or cat poop in the yard from the smell.
+They are attracted to the litter boxes or cat poop in the yard from the smell.
 Understand that dogs do have a strong sense of smell.

-The availability of cat poop every now and then in the house is definitely going to contribute to this habit.
-In a later section, we are going to look at how to stop your dog from eating your cat’s poop.
+The availability of cat poop now and then in the house is going to contribute to this habit.
+In a later section, we will look at how to stop your dog from eating your cat’s poop.

-There is a huge difference between a wild and domesticated dog.
-This is especially based on the overall lifestyle of the dog including dieting.
-In the wild, dogs will hunt and kill prey in order to feed.
-They feed on literally everything there is, including the guts of the prey.
-This is where they gain all the required nutrients as it is their natural habitat.
+There is a vast difference between a wild and domesticated dog.
+This is primarily based on the dog’s overall lifestyle, including dieting.
+In the wild, dogs will hunt and kill prey to feed.
+They feed on literally everything there is, including the game’s guts.
+This is where they gain all the required nutrients, as it is their natural habitat.

 However, when it comes to domesticated dogs, life is quite different.
-Even though the dog food in the stores is safe for your dog, it is missing some nutrients.
-Digestive enzyme deficiency is usually the cause for concern is when your dog desires the cat poop.
-He might be looking for these nutrients and putting himself in a risk to contract worms.
+Even though the food in the stores is safe for your dog, it is missing some nutrients.
+Digestive enzyme deficiency is usually the cause for concern when your dog desires cat poop.
+He might be looking for these nutrients and putting himself a risk of contracting worms.

 When we choose to domesticate dogs, we are somehow denying them the freedom to be what they are, scavengers.
 I mean, dogs are not naturally wired to wait for food prepared by humans.
 That is why when your dog is up and down eating cat poop, he is only fetching for himself.
-This is a behavior that we cannot be able to curb completely, but we do train our dogs in order to live in peace.
+We cannot curb this behavior completely, but we train our dogs to live in peace.

 Can my Dog get ill from eating cat poop?

 Well, this is not exactly a yes or no question.
 However, you should be aware that cat poop may contain worm eggs.
 If your dog has the habit of eating cat poop, then you may have a problem.
-This is because he will consume eggs and they may hatch to life-threatening internal parasites.
+He will consume eggs, which may hatch to life-threatening internal parasites.

 Otherwise, cat poop is not exactly harmful to your dog.
-Their digestive systems can definitely handle that if the cat is not passing eggs in feces.
+Their digestive systems can handle that if the cat does not pass eggs in feces.

 My dog won’t stop eating cat poop.
 I tried everything

 If this isn’t a cry amongst dog owners with cats, I do not know what is.
-Dogs, naturally, seem to have a special taste for cat poop.
-This means that every your cat poops, your dog will sniff it out immediately and rush for the ‘snack’.
-Not only is this disgusting behavior but also nauseating.
-I mean, who wants their dog with cat pee all over their muzzles?
+Dogs, naturally, seem to have a unique taste for cat poop.
+This means that every your cat poops, your dog will sniff it out immediately and rush for the ‘snack.’
+Not only is this disgusting behavior, but also nauseating.
+Who wants their dog with cat pee all over their muzzles?
 Yes, it is that much disgusting.

-There are several ways said to help stop a dog from eating cat poop.
-Unfortunately, some of these methods do not always work because as said earlier, it is their natural behavior.
+Several ways are said to help stop a dog from eating cat poop.
+Unfortunately, some of these methods do not always work because, as stated earlier, it is their natural behavior.
 This makes it difficult to get them to stop engaging in coprophagia.

 For instance, you may consider getting a closed litter box with the hope that it is going to help you stop your dog from eating feces.
-However, this method does not work since your dog is willing to do anything in order to be able to get what he wants.
-Even if it means that he had to break something.
-Therefore, getting a closed litter box may not be an effective solution to this problem.
+However, this method does not work since your dog is willing to do anything to get what he wants.
+Even if it means that he had to break something, getting a closed litter box may not be an effective solution to this problem.

 Trying to stop a dog who enjoys dining on cat poop is a nightmare.
-In most cases, people will end up choosing to keep one pet of the two; either a dog or a cat.
-However, you do not have to eliminate any of your pets as the above tips should help you solve this problem.
+In most cases, people will choose to keep one pet of the two, either a dog or a cat.
+However, you do not have to eliminate pets; the above tips should help solve this problem.

 The key to curbing undesirable behaviors in dogs is to remove the stimuli.
-Therefore, always make sure that you have all the litter boxes cleaned at all times.
+Therefore, always ensure you have all the litter boxes cleaned.
 Consider scooping the soiled litter every time your cat eliminates it.
-This will help keep cat poop off your house and thus there will be nothing for your dog to dine on.
+This will help keep cat poop off your house; thus, there will be nothing for your dog to dine on.

 All in all, make sure that your dog is healthy, both emotionally and physically.
-Take him for a check-up in order to check and eliminate worms in dogs.
-In addition to this, have your vet recommend a diet for your dog in order to curb any deficiencies.
+Take him for a check-up to check and eliminate worms in dogs.
+In addition, have your vet recommend a diet for your dog to curb any deficiencies.

-The goal is to keep a happy and well-behaved dog, so do not under any circumstances try to punish your dog in an effort to make him stop eating cat poop.
+The goal is to keep a happy and well-behaved dog, so do not under any circumstances try to punish your dog for making him stop eating cat poop.